HwWobbe/DefinitiveData-DeltaAlerts/README.md

     - 5 : 1 is very poor
       - refine this into a TwTable using 䖼
         - consider the Security of MwsTw
+          - this could be an alternate task for TA

 - TA & OnTheList activities must gain more focus
   - 0119: dupElim needs